 Dannie Jost has been Consulting Science Advisor and Senior Research Fellow at the World Trade Institute (WTI), NCCR Trade Regulation, Law Faculty, University of Bern, Switzerland since 2008.
 She works in policy and regulation issues where science, technology and trade are involved.
-Work in progress includes the regulatory challenges of nanotechnology and synthetic biology, and fundamental aspects of what constitutes patentable subject matter.
+Work in progress includes the regulatory challenges of emerging technologies (biotechnology, nanotechnology and synthetic biology), and fundamental aspects of what constitutes patentable subject matter.
 Past work has included advising federal agencies on the scope of action for nanomaterials regulation within the framework of international trade law.
-This work is done in close collaboration with trade lawyers and other experts in nanotechnology and regulatory affairs.
+Research work is done in close collaboration with trade lawyers and other experts in regulatory affairs, science and technology.

 Prior to her involvement with the WTI, Dannie Jost took an extended leave dedicated mostly to fiction writing.
 In addition, she consulted on innovation policy issues for, among others, the Swiss federal government.
 She has also developed an insatiable curiosity for the developments in digital communication technologies.
 In particular the issue of knowledge ownership has been on her mind since the 90′s.
 Under the working title of Theoretical Man she is working on a book project that centers around the relationship between humans and technology.